 Alcohol has been a staple of human civilization for millions of years.
 Hemp cultivation is relatively newer (we’ve been at it for roughly 7,000 years), but it didn’t take long for people to realize they could mix the two.
 Hemp-derived CBD and alcohol seem like the perfect match, but are they safe?

-This article will answer all of your questions about mixing CBD with alcohol.
+This article will answer all of your questions about mixing alcohol with CBD .
 We’ll also take a look at THC and how alcohol’s side effects interact with those of cannabis.
-We want you to have a safe and informed CBD experience, so let’s look at what happens when we introduce alcohol!
+We want you to have a safe and informed CBD Product, so let’s look at what happens when we introduce alcohol!

 CBD & Alcohol Interactions

 Research on the interactions between cannabidiol (CBD) and alcohol is still being done.
 Early findings have suggested that CBD may protect cells from alcohol-related damage.
 Some studies have even proposed that CBD may assist with alcohol-related dependencies and withdrawal.

 In their journey throughout the body, one of the most vital meeting places for alcohol and CBD is the liver.
 Within our livers are cells that break down substances, which is a process known as metabolization.
 Within some of these cells are cytochromes.